-For overview and contents listings of individual volumesclick on the images above.
-For overview of the series read below.
+For overview and introductory pages of individual volumes click on the images above.
+For overview of the series, as a whole, read below.

 During the course of researching and writing this set of books on the llama I often wondered why I was doing it, especially when there were so many other things to get on with and sometimes, it was the end of the day and I was tired.
 Having now completed them, I am perhaps in a better position to more accurately reflect back on why and I think it is true to say that the impetus for this book was fourfold.